 More points of excellence from my end.

-I applied the Alpha Hydroxy Acid serum right after my evening cleanse while my skin was still damp and followed it up with The Ordinary’s Niacinamide, Medik8 Crystal Retinal 3, and Bioderma moisturizer.
+I applied the Alpha Hydroxy Acid serum right after my evening cleanse.
+At the same time, my skin was still damp and I followed it up with The Ordinary’s Niacinamide, Medik8 Crystal Retinal 3, and Bioderma moisturizer.

 Weirdy enough, there wasn’t any redness on my skin, not even on my cheeks where I typically get red after using exfoliating acids, and the tingling sensation ceased after approximately 8-10 minutes after it started.